Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 - To compare my score with other scores

 The facilitator:
-- To see the results of the users in the room once finished
+- To see the results of the users in any room once finished
 - To easily identify a winner amongst users in the room

 ### First Time Visitor Goals